As a portrait photographer, I vividly remember the moment when I first encountered the term “ISO” in my photography journey.

-You will usually use high ISO values when in a low-light situation or when photographing a fast-moving subject such as someone sprinting, a car, or an animal — where a higher sensitivity to light is needed.
+You will usually use high ISO values when in a low-light situation or when photographing a fast-moving subject.

 High ISO values introduce more noise or grain into the image but the amount depends on the type of camera you have and how it handles high ISO values.